isomerpages/moe-greenwoodpri/_gwps-experience/Holistic Curriculum/Student Management.md

 The school adopts a Holistic Approach to Student Management.
 The approach is through discipline with care and dignity.
 The core elements are:

 **All Hands on Deck Involvement**
-·Involving all teaching and non-teaching staff in the day to day management and discipline of students

-·Building on the co-operation and collaboration of all staff as well as stakeholders
+Involving all teaching and non-teaching staff in the day to day management and discipline of students Building on the co-operation and collaboration of all staff as well as stakeholders

 **Culture of Care**
-·Connecting the hearts in order to engage the minds

-·Leveraging the quality of teacher-student relationships
+Connecting the hearts in order to engage the minds Leveraging the quality of teacher-student relationships

 **Value-based Discipline**
-·Developing students’ character centred on the school values

-·Nurturing students to be able to think and do the right things
+Developing students’ character centred on the school values Nurturing students to be able to think and do the right things

 **Structured Programmes**

-·Developing programmes that encourage and recognize the positive behaviors of students:
+Developing programmes that encourage and recognize the positive behaviors of students:
 - Good Behavior/Pupils Motivating Pupils Recognition

 - Class Awards